Caleb Costner

-Caleb Costner (born March 3, 1993) is an American professional stock car racing driver.
-He last competed part-time in the ARCA Menards Series, driving the No. 93 Chevrolet SS for his own team, CW Motorsports, and part-time in the NASCAR Craftsman Truck Series, driving the No. 74 Toyota Tundra TRD Pro for Mike Harmon Racing.
+Caleb Dean Costner (born March 3, 1993) is an American professional stock car racing driver.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 93 Chevrolet Silverado RST for his own team, Costner Motorsports, and part-time in the ARCA Menards Series, driving for the same team.
 He has previously competed in the ARCA Menards Series East and the ARCA Menards Series West.

-Costner is also a third generational race car driver in his family following after his uncle and grandfather.
+Costner is also a third-generation race car driver in his family, following after his uncle and grandfather.